aleksbal/microsysarch/README.md

 # Secure, Scalable, and Observable Microservice Architecture

+**Goal of this project:** Test and learn to set up a secure, scalable, and observable microservice architecture.

 This project is structured as a demonstration of a secure and flexible microservice architecture.
 With token-based authorization, route management, and monitoring tools, these components integrate important concepts for a scalable and user-friendly system.

 The whole demonstrator is based on docker compose with several configuration files for individual architecture members.